 IMPORTANT: Travelers using rental cars for domestic business travel should NOT purchase the optional collision insurance coverage offered, because MIT will not pay the charge nor reimburse you for it.
 The cost of collision insurance is already included in MIT’s rates at preferred rental companies.
 Travelers may, however, purchase car insurance when traveling internationally.

-MIT has two preferred car rental vendors--Budget and Avis.
+MIT has three preferred car rental vendors-- AVIS, Budget, and Enterprise.

-*If a Traveler rents a car from an agency other than Avis or Budget, MIT's partner car rental agencies and is involved in an at-fault accident, an internal deductible of $1,500 will be placed on the insurance claim.
+*If a Traveler rents a car from an agency other than Avis, Budget, or Enterprise (MIT's partner car rental agencies) and is involved in an at-fault accident, an internal deductible of $2,500 will be placed on the insurance claim.
 See MIT Office of Insurance for details on this policy.

 *Personal Rentals

-Insurance is NOT included when using the Budget/Avis leisure discount codes.
+Insurance is NOT included when using the Budget/Avis/Enterprise leisure discount codes.
 Any claim will be the responsibility of the driver.

 Now to better reflect meal costs in particular destinations we are now going by the GSA meal allocation rates for the specific city/areas: